 When Daycares Are Liable for Injuries Related to Understaffing

 Kids who are of daycare age are typically very active, requiring constant supervision.
 Texas law has established ratio guidelines for daycare centers that indicate how many children are under the direction of each daycare worker.
 The maximum number of children per caregiver goes up as the child gets older.
 For children under 12 months, there can be a maximum of four children per caregiver.
 For toddlers, the number goes up to nine to 11.
 As kids enter their elementary school years, the ratios continue to rise as children are able to do more for themselves.

 Staff-to-child ratios are crucial for the health, safety, and overall well-being of the children at a daycare.
 Any deviation from these ratios is a violation.
 If your child is injured because there are not enough skilled workers, you have the right to take legal action against the daycare.

 How Understaffing at Daycare Centers Can Put Children at Risk

-When there are too many children to a classroom, caregivers cannot monitor children.
+When there are too many children in a classroom, caregivers cannot properly monitor children.
 This increases the likelihood of an accident happening—and a child becoming injured.
 Working in a childcare environment is hard work that requires substantial alertness and energy to focus on myriad unexpected tasks.
 Daycare workers who are overworked can become tired, overlooking routine tasks that are designed to keep children safe.

 Understaffing can be directly harmful to children.
 Here are some examples: